The A.B. degree in Sociology requires satisfactory completion of 12 half-courses.

 Tutorial in Social Theory (Sociology 97).
 Seminar.
 (Offered fall and spring terms) An intensive introduction to classical and contemporary Sociological theory.
 Ordinarily taken sophomore year.

-Models of Social Science Research (Sociology 128).
+Models of Social Science Research (Sociology 1128, formerly Soc 128).
 Lecture.
 (Offered spring term only) A lecture/discussion course on the logic and reasoning of sociological thinking.
-Ordinarily taken fall of sophomore year.
+Ordinarily taken spring of sophomore year.

 - Junior Tutorial (Sociology 98).
 Seminar.
 (Offered fall and spring terms) Small research seminars offered by members of the department.
 Topics vary from year to year; efforts are made to place students in the tutorial of their choice (all tutorials are assigned via lottery).
 Ordinarily taken junior year, fall or spring term.